techie-164/Weather_Forcast_and_Display/README.md

 3. 🧠 A Python script trains a model on historical data and forecasts future values.
 4. 🔁 Forecasted values are transmitted to the ESP via serial.
 5. 📺 The ESP displays predicted values in real time.

----

-Let me know if you'd like me to help generate a project banner, add wiring diagrams, or embed a demo GIF!